sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 `[@Starter]`

-A big reason we are having you use `[@Starter]` is that it uses plugins that are much more configurable than the plugins that ship with `[@Basic]`.
+In addition to being more modern, `[@Starter]`'s plugins are much more configurable than the plugins that ship with `[@Basic]`.
 And, at the end of the day, configurability is what `Dist::Zilla` is all about.
+When you do begin exploring `Dist::Zilla` on your own, we highly recommend using `[@Starter]` as your starting point until you get more comfortable creating a custom `dist.ini` file.

 The `[@Starter]` plugin bundle is not part of the `Dist::Zilla` distribution so we have to install it on our system from CPAN.
 If you use `cpanm`, simply run: